chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 Concepts in this exercise:
 # A. Overview

-# B. Building autoPar
+# B. Existing Bug

-# C. Usage Examples
+# C. Fix the Bug

 ---